 Is it safe to make payments over the phone?
 As technology moves on, banks and technology companies like Apple and Google are encouraging users to use their payment systems.
 But is it safe to pay with Google Pay and Apple Pay?

 Biometric and passcode logins should protect the user from unintentionally making any sort of payments.
-Safe from criminals and those trying to access your accounts, therefore your bank details and cash should be secure.
+Safe from criminals and those trying to access your accounts.
+Therefore your bank details and cash should be secure.

-Unfortunately this doesn’t seem to be the case, smartphones are only as good as the programmers and developers who code the systems for the phone and bank companies, any holes in these system can lead hackers and criminals to take control of these systems and in essence have full access to your data and information stored in the modern devices.
+Unfortunately this doesn’t seem to be the case, smartphones are only as good as the programmers and developers who code the systems for the phone and bank companies.
+Any holes in these system can lead hackers and criminals to take control of these systems and in essence have full access to your data and information stored in the modern devices.

-What you can do to protect yourself
+What can you do to protect your data?

-- Use encrypted data sites
+- Use encrypted data sites.

-- Two factor authentication (another layer of protection like Google authenticator, even if your password is stolen, your data is safe and encrypted without this second key.)
+- Two factor authentication (another layer of protection like Google authenticator.
+Even if your password is stolen, your data is safe and encrypted without this second key).

-- Only login to websites using HTTPS
+- Only login to websites using HTTPS.

-Use email links to login to websites, unless you are completely sure it is from the right website
+- Use email links to login to websites, unless you are completely sure it is from the right website.